dkobak/dkobak.github.io/_posts/2017-06-15-this-is-a-test-post.md

 2. For the Darmanis et al. data, standard t-SNE works very well and much better than CIDR.
 The authors present what they call t-SNE results, but I cannot reproduce it; when I run t-SNE, I get excellent results.
 The authors must have either used some problematic implementation or chosen very misleading hyper-parameters such as perplexity (details are unfortunately not provided).

 3. For the Li et al. dataset, CIDR does outperform PCA and in some respects performs better than t-SNE.
 However, the real reason for this is never discussed in the CIDR paper.
-It turns out, that CIDR is nearly equivalent to thresholding $X$ and then performing standard PCA; I show that this yields nearly the same results, and moreover, t-SNE on the thresholded $X$ performs dramatically better than CIDR.
+It turns out, that CIDR is nearly equivalent to thresholding $$X$$ and then performing standard PCA; I show that this yields nearly the same results, and moreover, t-SNE on the thresholded $$X$$ performs dramatically better than CIDR.

 <!--break-->